-The Company maintains disclosure controls and procedures that are designed to ensure that information required to be disclosed in the reports the Company files under the Securities Exchange Act of 1934 (the "Exchange Act") is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, and that such information is accumulated and communicated to the Company's management, including its Chief Executive Officer ("CEO") and Chief
+The Company maintains disclosure controls and procedures that are designed to ensure that information required to be disclosed in the reports the Company files under the Securities Exchange Act of 1934 (the "Exchange Act") is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, and that such information is accumulated and communicated to the Company's management, including its Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO"), to allow timely decisions regarding required financial disclosure.
+In connection with the preparation of this

-Financial Officer ("CFO"), to allow timely decisions regarding required financial disclosure.
-In connection with the preparation of this Quarterly Report on Form 10-Q, the Company's management carried out an evaluation, under the supervision and with the participation of the CEO and CFO, of the effectiveness and operation of our disclosure controls and procedures as of March 31, 2007.
-Based upon that evaluation, the CEO and CFO have concluded that, as of March 31, 2007, our disclosure controls and procedures were not effective to provide reasonable assurance that the information required to be disclosed by us in reports filed under the Securities Exchange Act of 1934 were (i) recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms and (ii) accumulated and communicated to our management, to allow timely decisions regarding disclosure.
+Quarterly Report on Form 10-Q, the Company's management carried out an evaluation, under the supervision and with the participation of the CEO and CFO, of the effectiveness and operation of our disclosure controls and procedures as of September 30, 2007.
+Based upon that evaluation, the CEO and CFO have concluded that, as of September 30, 2007, our disclosure controls and procedures were not effective to provide reasonable assurance that the information required to be disclosed by us in reports filed under the

+Securities Exchange Act of 1934 were (i) recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms and (ii) accumulated and communicated to our management, to allow timely decisions regarding disclosure.

 We have identified specific instances where our disclosure controls and procedures in the accounting and financial reporting areas were not effective.
-In these instances, the results of our evaluation indicate that our disclosure controls and procedures were adversely impacted by a number of events that occurred in the third and fourth quarters of 2006, some of which are one-time events that are being addressed and are in the process of being remediated, including (i) significant employee turnover in our accounting and financial reporting departments, (ii) insufficient staffing levels and capabilities in the accounting and financial reporting departments during the first quarter of 2007, (iii) the complexity of our new financial reporting requirements, and (iv) the complexity of the continued integration of the financial reporting processes of Inductis with those of our historic service units.
+In these instances, the results of our evaluation indicate that our disclosure controls and procedures were adversely impacted by a number of events that occurred in the first three quarters of 2007, some of which were one-time events that are being addressed and are in the process of being remediated, including (i) insufficient staffing levels and capabilities in the accounting and financial reporting departments, (ii) insufficient automation of the accounting and financial reporting processes, (iii) the complexity and time sensitivity of our new financial reporting requirements, and (iv) the complexity of the continued integration of the financial reporting processes of Inductis with those of our historic service units.

-We have undertaken the following action plan to address and remediate the issues identified in our disclosure controls and procedures: (i) we hired a Chief Financial Officer-designate on February 28, 2007, who became our Chief Financial Officer after the filing of the Company's 2006 Form 10-K on March 30, 2007, (ii) management has committed to the hiring of additional positions in the accounting and financial reporting departments and recruiting for these positions as well as other open positions in these departments is ongoing, (iii) our new Chief Financial Officer is continuing a review of all financial reporting processes, practices and policies for the purpose of implementing changes to strengthen the effectiveness of the financial reporting process, and (iv) management has initiated organizational changes and is reviewing compensation structures in order to better attract and retain the necessary capabilities in the accounting and financial reporting departments.
+We have undertaken the following action plan to address and remediate the issues identified in our disclosure controls and procedures: (i) the appointment of a new CFO on March 30, 2007, (ii) commitment to hiring additional experienced personnel in the accounting and financial reporting departments and recruiting for these positions as well as other open positions in these departments, (iii) continued review of all financial reporting processes, practices and policies for the purpose of implementing changes to strengthen the effectiveness of the financial reporting process, (iv) organizational changes to reflect a more effective span of control, (v) review of compensation structures in order to better attract and retain the necessary capabilities in the accounting and financial reporting departments and (vi) initiation of a program to reengineer and automate key financial processes and controls.